MRC-CLIMB/docs/docs/walkthroughs/nextflow-custom-workflows/nextflow-custom.md

 ### Step 2: Create a channel for the database

 In `main.nf` create a channel for the kraken2 database files.
-This time use the `Channel.fromPath` directive (https://www.nextflow.io/docs/latest/channel.html#frompath), using the parameter you set in step 1 as the path.
+This time use the `Channel.fromPath` directive (https://www.nextflow.io/docs/latest/channel.html#frompath), using the parameter you set in Step 1 as the path.

 ### Step 3: Add the kraken2 process to the workflow

 Add the kraken2 process defined in `modules/kraken2.nf` to the main workflow.
-Kraken2 will take 2 input channels: the output from trimgalore `trimgalore_out`, and the kraken2 database channel from step 2.
+Kraken2 will take 2 input channels: the output from trimgalore `trimgalore_out`, and the kraken2 database channel from Step 2.
 Use the operator `.toList()` for the kraken2 database channel (this will emit the kraken2 database files as a single item).

 Once you've completed the above steps, try running the workflow again.
 Your workflow should now resemble the second figure at the top of this page.

 ## Solution
-Once you have completed all the tasks, your workflow and config should look something like the following
+Once you have completed all the tasks, your workflow and config should look something like the following:

 main.nf
 ```